-- Developed by the patient with support from the care team to set mutual goals and actions for the patient care plan to help meet the medical plan set by the physician. - It is derived from the medical assessment and plan: - Identified barriers (medical, behavioral, social); - Patient abilities and desired goals
+- Developed by the patient with support from the care team to set mutual goals and actions for the patient care plan.
+Ideally this will align with the medical plan set forth by the physician. - It is derived from the assessment and plan: - Identified barriers (medical, behavioral, social); - Patient abilities and desired goals